The glory of the Messiah, 13:1-20:1

-Early on Sunday morning Mary Magdalene goes to Joseph's tomb where Jesus is presently laid awaiting his own final burial place.
+Early on Sunday morning Mary Magdalene goes to Joseph's tomb where Jesus is laid out awaiting a final burial place.
 She finds the grave empty and runs back to Jerusalem to tell the other disciples; "they have taken the Lord out of his tomb and we don't know where they have laid him."
 The "we" reminds us that Mary was not alone.
-Peter and the beloved disciple, John, run to the tomb.
-John gets there first, then Peter, who enters, followed by John.
-The neatness of the burial sheets and the napkin which had been over Jesus' face, probably give the impression of someone who has simply just got out of bed.
-For John, the grave-clothes says it all, and so he believes that Jesus has risen from the dead.
+Peter and the beloved disciple run to the tomb.
+The beloved disciple gets there first, but Peter enters first.
+Then, the beloved disciple enters the tomb, sees the grave clothes, and concludes that Jesus is risen from the dead.

 i] Context: See 18:1-11.
-In John's gospel, the story of the resurrection, 20:1-31, is covered in the account of: the empty tomb, 20:1-10; the appearances to Mary, v11-18; the ten in the upper room, v19-23; and "doubting" Thomas, v24-29.
+In John's gospel, the story of the resurrection is covered in the accounts of: the empty tomb, 20:1-10; the appearances to Mary, v11-18; the ten in the upper room, v19-23; and "doubting" Thomas, v24-29.

-iv] Exposition: A simple exposition of this passage may be found in the linked pew-level Sermon Notes.
+v] Exposition: A simple exposition of this passage may be found in the linked pew-level Sermon Notes.

 Text - 20:1

-de "-" - but, and.
+de "-" - but/and.
 Transitional; serving to introduce a new literary unit.

-prwi (a) "early" - Between 3 and 6 am. or more specifically "dawn"; "early on Sunday morning, just before dawn, ..."
+prwi (a) adv. "early" - [on the first of the week mary magdalene comes] early, [it still being dark, to the tomb].
+Temporal adverb modifying the verb "to come."
+Between 3 and 6 am. or more specifically "dawn"; "early on Sunday morning, just before dawn, ..."

 twn sabbatwn (on) gen. "of the week" - The genitive is adjectival, partitive.
 "On Sunday morning", CEV.